Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 - So far this season Marshall has two wins against the spread.

-- The Thundering Herd have been favored by 10.5 points or more three times this season and have not covered the spread in any of them.
+- The Thundering Herd have yet to cover the spread this season when favored by 11 points or more in three chances.

-- Marshall's games this year have gone over the point total four times in six opportunities (66.7%).
+- Marshall's games this year have hit the over four times in six opportunities (66.7%).

-- When Marshall records more than 32.2 points, it is 1-2 against the spread and 2-1 overall.
+- Marshall is 1-2 against the spread and 2-1 overall in games when it records more than 32.2 points.

-- Marshall is 1-3 against the spread and 2-2 overall when the team picks up more than 424.2 yards.
+- When Marshall churns out more than 424.2 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Thundering Herd have turned the ball over 17 times this season, eight more turnovers than the Mean Green have forced (9).
+- This year, the Thundering Herd have turned the ball over 17 times, eight more than the Mean Green's takeaways (9).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.